camsaul/whitespace-linter/README.md

 The code uses [Methodical](https://github.com/camsaul/methodical) under the hood for easy extensibility.
-It takes advantage of the [`concat-method-combination`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#concat-method-combination) which calls *every* matching multimethod, and concatenates the results, and the [`everything-dispatcher`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#everything-dispatcher), which considers every method implementation to be a matching regardless of the arguments passed in.
+It takes advantage of the [`concat-method-combination`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#concat-method-combination) which calls *every* matching multimethod, and concatenates the results; and the [`everything-dispatcher`](https://cljdoc.org/d/methodical/methodical/0.12.0/api/methodical.core#everything-dispatcher), which considers every method implementation to be a matching regardless of the arguments passed in.